Neutrino Interactions with perturbed Rastall Gravity: A Novel Approach to Reducing the Hubble Tension: The Local universe

 \section{The Local universe}

-In the Local universe, the behavior of neutrinos, which are nearly massless particles, becomes pivotal in the cosmic narrative.
+In the Local universe, the behavior of neutrinos, which are nearly massless particles, becomes pivotal in the cosmic narrative (\cite{Lesgourgues}; \cite{lesgourgues2006}).
 When considered within the framework of Rastall gravity, a theory proposing a departure from the conventional conservation laws for the energy-momentum tensor—neutrinos exhibit distinctive effects, significantly shaping the late-time evolution of the cosmos.

 As the universe expands, neutrinos transition from a relativistic to a non-relativistic state, impacting their role in cosmic structure formation.
 In the context of Rastall gravity, where the energy-momentum tensor is not strictly conserved, neutrinos experience additional gravitational forces that alter their trajectories and clustering patterns.
 This departure from standard gravitational predictions has observable consequences on large-scale structures, influencing phenomena like cosmic microwave background anisotropies and galaxy clustering.

-Rastall gravity introduces a dynamic interaction between the gravitational field and the energy-momentum tensor, potentially influencing the effective energy density responsible for the accelerated expansion of the universe.
-Consequently, the study of neutrinos within this modified gravitational framework provides a means to probe the fundamental principles underlying cosmic acceleration.
+The study of neutrinos within this modified gravitational framework provides a means to probe the fundamental principles underlying cosmic acceleration.
 The coupling between neutrinos and Rastall gravity may influence the late-time dynamics, affecting the cosmic web, galaxy clustering, and other large-scale structures.
 These modifications, when considered in the context of the Hubble tension, provide an avenue for reconciling discrepancies between local measurements and those inferred from early universe observations.